dananjayavr/cyclone_crypto_rsa_sha_signature/README.md

 ### Note:

+#### About check_probable_prime.c
   The file check_probable_prime.c is an example imlpementation of checkProbablePrime(), based on some mbedTLS routines (under Apache 2.0 permissive license).
 This is not a part of CycloneCRYPTO.

   CycloneCRYPTO is mainly oriented towards smaller footprint embedded targets.
 On such devices the computing cost for calculating a RSA keypair with a software implementation is quite large (~2 minutes).
 The funciton checkProbablePrime() is provided as a placeholder, so code running on embedded targets (SAMExx, Renesas RA6, etc.) can use hardware acceleration usually provided by MCU vendors.

   Naturally, this is not a big issue for a project running on a x86 based target (ex.Intel).

+#### About lib/ folder

+  This folder contains all the files/folders available for CycloneCRYPTO suite.
+Naturally, not all files/folders are used for this demo. lib/CMakeLists.txt contains a list of dependencies for the current project.